 - I am considerate of my speech, for I know my thoughts and words have heka and the power to manifest.

-- I form relationships that are healthy for those parties involved, including myself.
+- I form relationships that are healthy for all parties involved, including myself.

 - I am honest, loyal and faithful.